nextflow-io/website/content/blog/2017/scaling-with-aws-batch.md

 Nextflow streamlines the use of AWS Batch by smoothly integrating it in its workflow processing model and enabling transparent interoperability with other systems.

-To run Nextflow you will need to set-up in your AWS Batch account with at least a [Compute Environment](http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html) defining the required computing resources and associate it to a [Job Queue](http://docs.aws.amazon.com/batch/latest/userguide/job_queues.html).
+To run Nextflow you will need to set-up your AWS Batch account with at least a [Compute Environment](http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html) defining the required computing resources and associate it to a [Job Queue](http://docs.aws.amazon.com/batch/latest/userguide/job_queues.html).